How does dental health impact the overall health of my dog?

 Can dogs get cavities?

-Are there chew toys that can work to also brush my dog's teeth?
+Are there chew toys that can also work to brush my dog's teeth?